Lumavate-Team/documentation/docs/3-CLI.rst

 CLI Syntax
 ----------

-The CLI will allow users to interact with the Lumavate platform from a terminal.
+The CLI allows users to interact with the Lumavate platform from a terminal.
 For setup instructions, look at the `Github readme <https://github.com/Lumavate-Team/documentation/blob/master/CLI.rst>`_ or the :ref:`CLI setup documentation <CLI>`.
 All the main commands are listed in the Command Index below.
 Each of the main commands has their subcommands listed in their section.

 Use the ``--help`` flag with the command for more information on how to use them and how to use their subcommands.